astorDev/yac/intro.md

 ## And Even Cooler

-Perhaps, the most common thing one need to do when using an API is to reuse values from one request in another.
-Gladly, HttpYac has a pretty easy support for it.
-Remember the launches information we get?
+Perhaps, the most common thing one needs to do when using an API is to reuse values from one request in another.
+Gladly, HttpYac has pretty easy support for it.
+Remember the launch information we get?

 ```json
 {